-Brand personification occurs when a part of a company’s brand, such as its logo, is associated with what it means to be human.
-An example of this would be a commercial by a security company.
-The logo representing the company’s brand fights off a home invasion in an animated representation.
+Here’s an example of brand personification.
+In an advertisement, a security company’s brand logo is personified as a strong individual who fights off a home invasion in an animated representation.
 The image this creates brings the brand to life while showing what the company does.
-Find ways to create brand personification which in turn builds brand identity.
+If possible, find ways to create your own brand personification to build brand identity.

-Construct Brand Identity Through Manipulation of Company Images and Symbols
+Uniformity of Company Images and Symbols

 The logo of a brand is huge in building brand identity, as it is a clear notification of everything the company stands for.
 Each time someone sees it they recognize it and associate it with a certain company.
 Beyond this, companies need to be aware of the images and symbols they use in projects and campaigns.

 To simplify this process, companies should strongly consider a system like digital asset management (DAM).
 A DAM ensures teams can quickly share and access branding materials.
 It also helps keep all branded media relevant and up-to-date during each campaign.

 The Aaker Model is only as effective as you allow it to be.
 Gain a base understanding of its concepts and use this knowledge to dig into one of the model’s many subcategories.
 You’re bound to build stronger brand as a result.